 Don Quixote and Sancho Panza at the foot of the monument of Miguel de Cervantes Saavedra at Plaza de España in Madrid, Spain.
 The monument and the statue are a tribute to probably the most recognizable Spanish writer and his major work ‘El Ingenioso Hidalgo Don Quijote de la Mancha‘ published in 1615.

 As I first looked at the statue, I had a feeling I saw it already.
-But for sure it was not in any book, but live and not that far ago.
+But for sure, it was not in any book, but live and not that far ago.
 It was not this one in Madrid.
-As I made this photo I was the first time in this city.
-Yes, I remembered, I saw it in Brussels, exactly vis-a-vis the Bela Bartok (Hungarian composer) statue that I photographed several times on that day to use the perfect light conditions.
+As I made this photo, I was the first time in this city.
+Yes, I remembered, I saw it in Brussels, precisely vis-a-vis the Bela Bartok (Hungarian composer) statue that I photographed several times on that day to use the perfect light conditions.

 Back in the hotel, I compared the photo I made in Madrid with the one I made in Brussels last December.
-The statues were indeed exactly the same.
-The one in Brussels located at Place d’Espagne was made as the exact replica of the Madrid statue.
+The statues were, indeed, exactly the same.
+The one in Brussels located at Place d’Espagne was created as the exact replica of the Madrid statue.